About: Developing the Manager Climate Corps

 - Climate Concerns

-Some examples of themes mentioned by managers and policy implementers that fit into these categories are: (for more themes or addional information on our methods, see our needs assessment report)
+Some examples of themes mentioned by managers and policy professionals that fit into these categories are listed below.
+For more themes and additional information on our methods, see our recent publication and/or needs assessment report.

 - Far more often than consulting peer reviewed literature directly most managers rely on professional colleagues as their most common source of knowledge, including conferring with scientists in their professional communities or consulting other local experts.